 South Korea —

-If you’ve been following my blog since last year, you could’ve seen my post about the four (4) seasons in South Korea.
-This year, I decided to separate a post for the spring flowers.
+If you’ve been following my blog since last year, you must’ve seen my post about the four (4) seasons in South Korea.
+This year, I decided to write a separate blog for the spring flowers.
 This post also serves as my reference to their Korean names, another way to learn the language.

 The colorful season is too beautiful to be overlooked and I don’t understand why many people still prefer autumn over spring.
 This season isn’t my favorite either because I love them all!
 I see beauty in each season to a point that I get separation anxiety once it almost ends.

 So, have a feast for your eyes over my photos and tell me you’re convinced that spring is more beautiful than autumn.
 Just kidding!

 They grow everywhere across the country in various shades of red, pink, white and purple but, if you want to see a hill covered with royal azaleas, Gunpo is the right place to be.